lllindemann/C-Sharp-Patterns/README.md

 A simple Singleton implemention is sometimes not suitable when working with MonoBehaviour classes.
 Monobehaviour Singleton need to be implemented as Generic Class, to enable the inheritance of Monobehaviour functions.
 - inheritance of Monobehaviour functions

+### Prototype Pattern
+The Prototype Design Pattern enables the creation of new objects by copying an existing object, called a prototype.
+It avoids the need to create objects from scratch by providing a cloning mechanism.
+This pattern is beneficial for creating multiple instances of objects with similar properties.

 ## Structural Patterns
 ## Behavioral Patterns